klappdev/jpml/README.md

       Default.class, () -> { System.out.println("Default value: " + data); }
    );
 ```
-*Guard pattern* allow match type and check condition for truthfulness at one time.
+*Guard pattern* allow match type and check condition for the truth at one time.

 ```Java
     switch (data) {